WZFT: Variety 104.3 and Soft 104.3

-104.3 The Colt/104.3-OCT
+104.3 The Colt and 104.3-OCT

-After just 9 months of "Soft", on October 14, at 3 pm, the station flipped to 1970s-based classic hits as "104.3 The Colt", using the call letters WOCT.
-The first song on "The Colt" was Bachman–Turner Overdrive's "You Ain't Seen Nothing Yet".
+After just 9 months of "Soft", on October 14, 1994, at 3 pm, the station flipped to 1970s-based classic hits as "104.3 The Colt", using the call letters WOCT.
 The station later evolved into a classic rock format.
 In 1998, American Radio Systems merged with CBS Radio/Infinity Broadcasting.
 The company was forced to sell one station due to being over the ownership limitations of 5 FM stations in a market.
 As a result, WOCT was sold to Jacor Communications, which would merge with the station's current owner iHeartMedia (then known as Clear Channel Communications) a year later.
 Following the sale, the station changed its format again, this time to a harder classic rock format as "104.3-OCT".

-Baltimore 104.3/B-104.3
+Baltimore 104.3 and B-104.3

 In 2001, the station returned to mainstream classic rock as "Baltimore 104.3", and then a year later briefly brought back the heritage "B-104" name as WXFB ("B-104.3").

-Smooth Jazz 104.3/Channel 104.3
+Smooth Jazz 104.3 and Channel 104.3

 On September 5, 2003, at 10 am, the station flipped to smooth jazz as WSMJ.
-During WSMJ's (near) five-year run, it was nominated by the Radio & Records Industry for "Smooth Jazz Station of the Year" in 2005, as well as, one nomination and one win for "Program Director of the Year" in 2005 and 2007.

 On May 23, 2008, at 9 am, after playing "Neither One of Us (Wants to Be the First to Say Goodbye)" by Gladys Knight & the Pips, the station began stunting with Christmas music.
-At noon the same day, the station launched into a 1990s-intensive modern rock format similar to other Clear Channel modern rockers in Grand Rapids, Philadelphia, and Hartford, as Channel 104.3.
+At noon that same day, the station launched into a 1990s-intensive modern rock format as Channel 104.3.
 The first (and ultimately, last) song on "Channel" was "No Way Back" by The Foo Fighters.
 On May 29, 2008, the station changed its call letters to WCHH.

-In January 2009, the transmitter was moved from northeast of the city to Television Hill near downtown, with hopes of improving signal coverage in the Howard County and Anne Arundel County suburbs.
+In January 2009, the station's transmitter was moved from northeast of the city to Television Hill near downtown, with hopes of improving signal coverage in the Howard County and Anne Arundel County suburbs.